 For instance, there is overlap regarding child pornography statutes.
 Virginia has child pornography laws but so does the federal court.
-This means there could be a multijurisdictional task force who has investigated a person.
+This means there could be a multi-jurisdictional task force who has investigated a person.
 And then there needs to be a decision as to whether the case is brought in state court versus federal court.
-And they have different considerations that they might think about before making that decision.
+They have different considerations that they might think about before making that decision.

 The United States Eastern District Court of Virginia is also known as “The Rocket Docket.”

 A rocket docket is a term of art used to describe the Eastern District of Virginia.
 The reason for it is because the court’s calendar moves extremely quickly, and so the length of the case from start to finish is significantly shorter than in other courts.
 The judges take the timeline of court dates leading to trial very seriously, and attorneys need to be aware of that when they are preparing their cases.

 The Assistant US Attorneys in the Eastern District, or the prosecutors, are very responsive to Fairfax federal criminal lawyers who reach out to them early in the case to obtain information about the case (which is also called discovery), and to start a dialogue with them.
 That’s something that is different than in other courts.

 However, each case is different.
 It depends on what the client is charged with, and that determines how the attorney prepares for a case.
 The rules in federal court, the rules of procedure and the rules of evidence are different than they are in state court.

 Obviously the attorney who is handling the case needs to be aware of the local rules and the rules of criminal procedure in federal court and the rules of evidence in the federal courts because they can be quite different than the ones in Virginia.